wko27/blog/_posts/2017-10-13-Culture-Interview.md

 Culture is not static either; it is defined by the individual of an organization and changes over time.
 Homogeneity is not the goal either.

 I've spent hours deliberating on judgments for candidates who are just on the border between exhibiting red flag behaviors, but believing in some of the values with the potential to grow.

+Did we have the right values?
+Did they represent our culture?
+My definition of culture was that if our culture was perfect, then nobody would leave Medallia unhappily.
+People may move on for positive reasons like desiring change, or moving on with their career.
+But if somebody leaves Medallia because they felt they did not fit in, or their managers did not support them, or they were not treated fairly; then those I "blame" on the "culture".
+Scores of colleagues have left Medallia unhappily and given me reasons, almost all of them tie back in some way to at least one of the five values above.
+This proves to me that they are a fair representation of the culture that I wanted at Medallia.